-The burning glass technologies, that's the company that the state contracts with, real-time data.
-So it is job postings, data roughly 30,000 websites scraped every day.
-We rolled that in, that is what's going on right now.
+The burning glass technologies that are the company that the state contracts with, real-time data.
+It is job postings, data roughly 30,000 websites scraped every day.
+We rolled that in that is what is going on right now.
 It has bias built into it because not everybody uses the web to find help.
-But, it needs to be included because it's what's going on and it's happening right now.
-The whole target sector approach, that's what I talked about, this reverse staffing patterns, and aligning to some of the economic development priorities as well as the governor's new Nevada plan.
+It needs to be included because it is what's going on and it's happening right now.
+The whole target sector approach that is what I talked about, this reverse staffing patterns and aligning to some of the economic development priorities as well as the governor's new Nevada plan.
 Then their Job Openings.
 Job openings information is collected for the last business day of the reference month.
 A job opening requires that:

-- > a specific position exists, and there is work available for that position, - > work could start within 30 days whether or not the employer found a suitable candidate, and - the employer is actively recruiting from outside the establishment to fill the position.
-Included are fulltime, part-time, permanent, short-term, and seasonal openings from replacements and worker turnover.
+- a specific position exists, and there is work available for that position, - work could start within 30 days whether or not the employer found a suitable candidate, and - ➤ the employer is actively recruiting from outside the establishment to fill the position.
+Included are full-time, part-time, permanent, short-term, and seasonal openings from replacements and worker turnover.

 Bob Potts continue to talking about an aging workforce, and how you see kind of demographic trends.
 Then he put in the Brooking Stem score so that we can look at the knowledge, attribute.
-When I looked at the occupations that the crosswalk fact, construction high in there are things like production and processing, and mechanical knowledge, engineering and technology knowledge, knowledge about transportation, and one that shows up across sectors is personal and customer service.
+When I looked at the occupations that the crosswalk fact, construction high in there are things like production and processing, and administration, Management, or food production knowledge, and one that shows up across sectors is personal and customer service.
 These are the occupations rolled up into the three-digit aggregate group.
 The only reason I put this slide in here, is so that you can get a level of comfort with the reliability of what the model's saying.
 In the third column where it says rank there, that's the 2017 rank for these occupational groups.
-Next to it is the 2016 rank, and you can see that they're pretty much saying the same thing with all new data sets included in the model.
+Next to the 2016 rank and you can see that they're pretty much saying the same thing with all new data sets included in the model.
 There are the reliabilities that I hope to provide some context for the rest of this conversation.
 There are other data, other metrics that are kinds of help as well.
-There about 105 occupations at the details level these are specific to Aerospace & Defense, these are the top 25 that this council identified last year as the in-demand occupations.
-Next to it is the 2017 data, the consensus analysis ranking.
-Then the 2016 consensus analysis ranking.
-The two far right columns, again, that's the data-driven numbers, at the detail level for these top 25 that the sector council recommended last year.
-When Manny sent this presentation out to everybody, he also included a spreadsheet that went along with it with the 105 occupations that tend to staff Aerospace & Defense, and I gave it to Manny listed in rank order based on the 2017 data.
-It also includes other metrics that I think may be helpful for you folks to say yes, this one matter or no that one doesn't or whatever, beyond just the title.
+There about 93 occupations at the details level these are specific to Tourism, Gaming and Entertainment, these are the top 24 that this sector council identified last year as the indemand occupations.
+Next, it is the 2017 data, the consensus analysis ranking.
+Then the 2016 consensus analysis ranking at the detailed ranking.
+The two far right columns, again, that is the data-driven numbers, at the detail level for these top 25 that the sector council recommended last year.
+When Manny sent this presentation out to everybody, he also included a spreadsheet that went along with it with the 222 occupations that tend to staff Tourism, Gaming and Entertainment Industry, and I gave it to Manny listed in rank order based on the 2017 data.
+It also includes other metrics that I think may be helpful for you folks to say yeah, this one matter or that one does not or whatever, beyond just the title.

-Bob Potts when you look back at the list I add those other variables we look at the wages, level of educations where we rank in the nation.
-Think about those things as you going through and highlighting them line by line.
+Bob Potts when you look back at the list I add those other variables we look at the wages, level of educations you know where we rank to in the nation you know the kind of think about those things as you going through and highlighting them line by line.
 Try and keep that in mind too because we don't want to create programs around minimum wage jobs.